 We hope these tips help you choose your classes for senior year and make it as great a last year of high school as possible.
 Have a wonderful school year, and good luck in the rest of your college admission journey!

 Once you’ve chosen your classes, it’s time to buckle down and get through the year.
-And you can do it with Senior Year of High School: Our Best Survival Advice.
+And you can do it with Our Best Advice for Senior Year of High School.